 GraphQL

-The Consul Democracy API uses GraphQL http://graphql.org, the Ruby implementation, to be specific.
-If you're not familiar with this kind of APIs, it's recommended to make some research about GraphQL before.
+The Consul Democracy API uses GraphQL, specifically the Ruby implementation.
+If you're not familiar with this kind of APIs, we recommended you to check the GraphQL official documentation.

-GraphQL queries are written following a standard which resembles to JSON, for example:
+GraphQL queries are written following a format which resembles JSON.
+For example:

 {